couhie/FuelPHP-device/README.md

 FuelPHP-device
 ==============

-FuelPHP plug in order to determine the original device access.
+FuelPHP package in order to determine the original device access.